 - Local road improvements – Roads that would be used during the construction of the project would be upgraded

 We would like to see schemes developed which would bring benefits to the local area in terms of community facilities and environmental sustainability.

 Ireland is moving towards tackling climate change and becoming a low carbon economy and it is clear that the way in which we use energy is going to change over the coming years.
 We have recently seen the UK and France commit to future bans on Petrol and Diesel cars while Denmark has already banned the installation of any new oil fired central heating systems.
 We would like to work with communities around wind farm developments to identify opportunities for individuals and groups to become more environmentally and economically sustainable.

-An example of how this might be achieved is that, should this project be permitted, the community fund could consider facilitating the installation of electric car charging points in Walsh Island and Cloneygowan Villages.
+An example of how this might be achieved is that the community fund could consider facilitating the installation of electric car charging points in Walsh Island and Cloneygowan Villages.
 Alternatively, local schools (or other community buildings) could avail of the fund to switch from oil fired heating to renewable forms of heating such as Air to Water heat pumps.